how to taste chocolate

 how to taste chocolate mindfully

 I’ve been writing this blog since 2009 and have been hosting in-person chocolate tastings since 2013.
 It is only now that I realize I’ve not previously written a post on how to mindfully taste chocolate so that you can savour and discover the incredible array of flavour notes and aromas artisanal handcrafted chocolate has to offer.
-No matter how good the chocolate is, if you don’t take the time to eat it slowly and mindfully, you may as well be a eating a $2 bar of chocolate versus spending the $10 that a bar of small batch artisanal chocolate usually costs.
+No matter how good the chocolate is, if you don’t take the time to eat it slowly and mindfully, you may as well be a eating a $3 bar of chocolate versus spending the $12 or more that a bar of small batch artisanal chocolate can cost.

 So for the benefit of those who have not attended a chocolate tasting with me or another chocolate professional, I’m happy to share some of the steps that will help you fully engage your senses and appreciate the artistry that goes into bringing the full flavour profiles out of the finest cocoa beans in the world.

 - Observe the packaging.
 By far, women eat and purchase more chocolate than men.
 And generally, women prefer pretty things.
 So chocolate packaged attractively creates a heightened sense of anticipation.
 Chocolate wrapped in plain brown paper–can be of exceptional quality, as is the case in this Blanxart bar of chocolate from Barcelona (made from Nicaraguan cacao.)
 But being wrapped in plain brown paper doesn’t offer the same sense of anticipation as the creative and visually appealing wrapping of the Manoa (Hawaiian chocolate) below.
 As well, as being visually appealing, the packaging should reveal important information such as the origin of the cacao, where the chocolate was made, what percentage of cocoa, and what other ingredients have been used to make the chocolate.